storageos/storageos.github.io/_docs/manage/users/policies.md

 ## Adding policies
 Policies can be added via the CLI application using the `storageos policy create` command.
-New policies can be supplied to this command with n-many positional arguments, a set of files or by reading from stdin.
+New policies can be supplied to this command with n-many positional arguments, or by providing a set of files.
 The positional arguments are expected to be in the form of either a single policy object or a json list of policy objects.
 The file input is expected to be in json line format (one object per line, the same as kubernetes).
-Reading from stdin will accept either json line format, or json objects/lists.

 ### Adding using positional args
 Policies can be added using positional arguments.
 They are expected to either be policy objects, or a json list of policy objects.
 In this example both are used.